-Even though Wilentz is a nationally recognized law firm in matters relating to asbestos and mesothelioma compensation, we are a local firm with deep roots in our community.
-We have extensive knowledge of New Jersey’s and New York’s industrial history, and unmatched databases of local sources of asbestos exposure.
+Even though Wilentz handles nationwide claims related to asbestos and mesothelioma compensation, we are a local firm with deep roots in our community.
+We have extensive knowledge of New Jersey’s and New York’s industrial history and significant databases of local sources of asbestos exposure.
 Our client-centered team treats every asbestos victim individually.
 We understand that each case is first and foremost about a person and his or her family and their needs, not just about a news-making verdict that may remain in the court system, tied up in appeals, for years beyond.

 Asbestos in New Jersey